Home

 Advert

-Clarification, Could 6, 2022: This story has been up to date to mirror that Austin is the first Texas metropolis to use local tax dollars for a “guaranteed earnings” program, and that other Texas cities have experimented with comparable programs utilizing other varieties of funding.
+Clarification, Might 6, 2022: This story has been updated to mirror that Austin is the primary Texas city to make use of native tax dollars for a “guaranteed earnings” program, and that other Texas cities have experimented with related applications utilizing other kinds of funding.

 Quelle: www.click2houston.com